 While the opening does not match Raiders of the Lost Ark's, it is excellent.
-It gives Indiana a backstory, which was never really talked about before, starting with a flash back to one of eariest adventures.
+It gives Indiana a backstory, which was never really talked about before, starting with a flash back to one of earliest adventures.
 You see how he obtains his iconic hat, whip and fear of snakes all in the first 10 minutes.
 Plus it is a great action set piece as well.

 The story and characters are so involving you almost feel like you are with them in their adventure.
 An interesting aspect of The Last Crusade is that the film has very slightly less action than the previous two installments in the franchise and focus more the characters being in peril, which does create great suspense.
-But the humorous tone can be abolutely hilarious at times, yet the humor never feels out of place.
+But the humorous tone can be absolutely hilarious at times, yet the humor never feels out of place.

 Directed by: Steven Spielberg.

 Genre: Action Adventure.

 MMPA rating: PG-13

 The Good: Ford and Connery in the same movie, Perfect use of humor, Great father-son relationship, Spot on pacing, Sharp dialogue, Impressive chase scene, Surprisingly suspenseful, Hilarious at times, Great action scenes, Amazing John Williams score, Excellent editing, Perfect way to end the trilogy,